gapolinario/gapolinario.github.io/_posts/2017-06-23-a-list-of-quotes.markdown

 categories: references
 ---

+> The whole is more than the sum of the parts

+Aristotle, Metaphysica

 > The gods have imposed upon my writing the yoke of a foreign tongue that was not sung at my cradle.